-Republicans support the vigorous enforcement of the federal securities laws and believe that the SEC must have the tools it needs to deter and punish wrongdoing and, whenever possible, to make defrauded investors whole.
+Overall, Republicans support the vigorous enforcement of the federal securities laws and believe that the SEC must have the tools it needs to deter and punish wrongdoing and, whenever possible, to make defrauded investors whole.
 But the SEC must strike the right balance between deterring and punishing securities fraud and protecting shareholders ultimately responsible for paying large civil penalties for violations they did not commit and that may further harm a public company.

 To help the SEC and the Enforcement Division strike this balance, the Financial CHOICE Act requires the SEC to implement policies consistent with the principles of predictability, fairness, and transparency.
-For example, to better protect innocent shareholders from further monetary harm, the legislation will require the SEC, when issuing a civil penalty against an issuer, to include findings, supported by the SEC Chief Economist, that the
+For example, to better protect innocent shareholders from further monetary harm, the legislation requires the SEC, when issuing a civil penalty against an issuer, to include findings, supported by the SEC Chief Economist, whether the alleged violations resulted in direct economic benefit to the issuer and the penalties do not harm the issuer's shareholders.